 Definitions and key terms

-Demographic and other personally identifiable information (such as your name, Passport/ID Number, Phone Number and email address) that you voluntarily give to us when choosing to participate in various activities related to the Application, such as:
+Demographic and other personally identifiable information (such as your name, Passport/ID Number, Phone Number and email address) that you voluntarily give to us when choosing to participate in various activities related to the online forms that request COVID-19 test/vaccine appointments, or attending events in Rwanda, such as: